Roof leaks are never fun to deal with.

 4. Fix your roof leak

-A small leak can become a big leak in a matter of weeks, and even sometimes days depending on the time of the year (think spring rain).
+A small leak can become a significant leak in a matter of weeks, and even sometimes days, depending on the time of the year (think heavy rains in the spring).

-Waiting to fix your roof leak can lead to more damage and fixing plywood, replacing more shingles, and even some interior cosmetic remodeling can start to add up!
+Waiting to fix your roof leak can lead to more damage, and fixing roof decking plywood, replacing more shingles, and even some interior cosmetic remodeling can start to add up!

-However, the good thing is you do have options when it comes to repairing your roof which we will discuss below!
+However, the good thing is you have options for repairing your roof, from utilizing a family handyman to calling a roofer, learn below!

-When it comes to fixing your roof leak, the options may vary depending on the size and scope of you roof leak.
+When it comes to fixing your roof leak, the options may vary depending on the size and scope of your roof leak.

 Once you determine you have a leak the best options are to: